-- The Sir Tom Cowie Campus at St Peter’s has a riverside location within easy reach of both the city and Sunderland’s miles of beautiful beaches.
+- The Sir Tom Cowie campus, at St Peter’s in Sunderland, is beside the river and within easy reach of both the city and Sunderland's miles of beautiful beaches.

 - Sunderland has great nightlife and offers everything from gourmet dining, wallet-friendly takeaways, real-ale pubs, coffee shops and everything in-between.

 - Home to nationally-acclaimed musicians, The Futureheads, Hyde and Beast, Frankie and the Heartstrings and The Lake Poets, Sunderland’s music scene is eclectic and electric.
-Student favourite INDEPENDENT hosts art exhibitions and craft markets and every Friday and every Saturday you’ll find DJs and bands playing everything from nu-jazz and house to funk, soul and indie.
+Student favourite, INDEPENDENT, hosts art exhibitions and craft markets – and every Friday and every Saturday there are DJs and bands playing everything from nu-jazz and house to funk, soul and indie.

 - Sport fans are well catered for with Sunderland AFC, county and international cricket at nearby Durham County Cricket Club, Newcastle Falcons or Gateshead Thunder for rugby fans; and basketball lovers can check out the popular Newcastle Eagles.

 - Sunderland has a well-established public transport network.
-The Grand Central train service connects the North East to London and takes approximately three hours 30 minutes to get from Sunderland to King’s Cross.
+The Grand Central train service connects the North East to London with trains taking around 3.5 hours to get from Sunderland to King's Cross.